getsmap/smap-responsive/README.md

 *Second*.
 This framework is built to serve a multiple of objectives.
 New maps – from the most advanced to the simplest of simple – can be created by just copying and modifying *one configuration file*.
 This gives the administrator a lot of **power** and **flexibility** – without doing any programming.

 *Third*.
-In order to minimize the need of programmers – we put a lot of effort into making this framework as **easy to use** as possible for the administrator.
+In order to minimize the need of programmers' hands-on – we put a lot of effort into making this framework as **easy to use** as possible for the administrator.
 For instance, all options of a plugin can be changed from the configuration file.
 But if no options are provided, the plugin's defaults are used.
 As simple as needed, but yet no simpler.

 ###Getting started…
 These steps describe: